Flat feet (pes planus) refer to a change in foot shape in which the foot does not have a normal arch when standing.

 Most cases of flat feet are painless and do not cause any problems.
 They will not need treatment.

 Some causes of painful flat feet can be treated without surgery.
 If other treatments do not work, surgery may be needed to relieve pain in some cases.
+Some conditions such as tarsal coalition may need surgery to correct the deformity so the foot stays flexible.

 Surgery often improves pain and foot function for people who need it.